labsyspharm/dye-drop-microsite/docs/overview/index.md

 ## Extracting cell cycle information

 ### Live / Dead cells
-Using Hoechst and the live/dead stain, cells that have low Hoechst signal and high live/dead signal are quantified as dead cells.
+Using Hoechst and LDR, cells that have high LDR signal and/or low DNA content are counted as dead cells.

 ### M-Phase
-Cells that are stained with pH3 are counted as cells within M-phase and actively undergoing mitosis.
+Cells that have high pH3 signal are counted as M-phase cells.

 {: .text-center }
 {: .fs-3 }
 {: .fw-300 }
 ![Image depicting the gating that classifies cells as alive/dead or as M-phase]({{ site.baseurl }}/assets/images/figures/4-comp.png)
-Example of how cells are classified as being alive/dead (left) or in M-phase (right).
+Examples of how cells are classified as live or dead (left) or in M-phase (right).

 ### S-Phase
-Cells in S-phase are stained brightly with EdU.
+Cells in S-phase have high EdU signal.

 ### G1/G2
-By plotting Edu intensity versus DNA content (Hoechst intensity), the cells can further be classified into the G1 or G2 phases.
-Cells that are negative for EdU can be classified as G1 or G2 based on the quantity of DNA within the cells, where less DNA indicates G1 and duplicated DNA content indicates G2 phase, and DNA content in intermediate ranges indicates cells entering or leaving these stages.
+EdU negative cells are classified as G1, G2 or S-phase dropout (S_dropout) based on their DNA content (integrated Hoechst intensity).
+G2 cells have duplicated DNA content relative to G1 cells, and cells with intermediate DNA content are classified as S_dropout.

 {: .text-center }
 {: .fs-3 }